Configure the WebSphere MQ agent

 It is applicable on Windows only.

 You can specify a client certificate for authentication even though the WebSphere MQ agent configuration does not allow you to set it.
-The MQ agent implementation searches Personal certificate store of Current User or Local Machine for a certificate having Friendly Name
+The MQ agent implementation searches Personal certificate store of Current User for a certificate having Friendly Name

 %USERNAME% stands for name of a user running Service Virtualization.
 For example, it will be